eXsio/nestedj/README.md

 ### Practical Example

 Let's say you have a e-commerce solution with a multi-level Product Catalog.
-One of the most basic requirements would be that if a Customer browses one of the Categories, he should be presented with Products from that Category and from its Subcategories (regardless of their depth).
+One of the most basic requirements would be that if a Customer browses one of the Categories, he should be presented with Products from that Category and from its Subcategories (regardless of their depth in the hierarchy).

 How can we do it?
 We could:
 - Recursively traverse the Category and it's Subcategories, executing 1 SQL per Category and gatering all the Category IDs: